chains-project/ghasum/SPECIFICATION.md

 to avoid having to fetch them again.
 The cache does not contain checksums, which will always be recomputed.

-The user is able to control the usage of the cache using the `-cache <dir>` and `-no-cache` flags.
+The user is able to control the usage of the cache using the flags:

+- `-cache <dir>` for the location of the cache,
+- `-no-cache` to disable the cache for the current execution, and
+- `-no-evict` to disable eviction of cache entries.

 Additionally, the `ghasum cache` command can be used to manage the cache.

 ### Storing Checksums